Fleming Prize Lecture

 The Fleming Prize Lecture was first established in 1976 and named after Alexander Fleming, co-founder of the Society of General Microbiology (SGM), member and its first President (1945-1947).

 Nominations for the Prize are welcome from any member of the Microbiology Society, regardless of membership period or category.
 Nominees do not have to be a member of the Society.
-Nominations for the 2022 Prize are now open and will close on 27 May 2021.
+Nominations for the 2022 Prize are now closed.

 Successful nominees and awardees will be notified by the end of October.
 Each Prize winner is also awarded £1,000.